 There are two licensed long-term care homes and unlicensed seniors' facilities in Nova Scotia with active cases of COVID-19.
-Northwood in Halifax currently has 12 residents and four staff with active cases.
-One other facility has one resident with an active case.
+Northwood in Halifax currently has 12 residents and four staff active cases.
+One other facility has one resident with active COVID-19.

 The list of symptoms being screened for has recently expanded.
 If you have any one of the following symptoms, visit https://811.novascotia.ca to determine if you should call 811 for further assessment:

 -- fever (i.e. chills, sweats)